DavidRMorphew/insta_space_backend/README.md

 ## Purpose and Usage

 Welcome to Insta-Space!
-You can browse images from Nasa's space exploration (currently Mars Rovers Pictures) and add where you can like images you find appealing.
+You can browse images from Nasa's space exploration (currently Mars Rovers Pictures and Astronomy Picture of the Day photos) and like images you find appealing.

 ## Installation